arsemada/gemini_chatbot/README.md

 - Persistent Chat History: Stores conversation history in Redis, ensuring messages are remembered even after the application is closed and reopened.

 - Dockerized Redis: Redis runs in a Docker container, providing a clean, portable, and easily manageable database solution without direct system installation.

+Technologies Used
+- Python: The core programming language.

+- Streamlit: For building the web application UI.

+- Google Gemini API: For AI model integration.

+- Redis: For in-memory data storage (chat history).

+- Docker: For containerizing the Redis database.